1.0 Policy Purpose

 3.0 Policy Statement

-All staff members are expected to meet acceptable performance standards of their position established by their supervisor as well as to conduct themselves in a professional manner that is consistent with University policies and procedures.
+All staff members are expected to meet the acceptable performance standards of their position established by their supervisor as well as to conduct themselves in a professional manner that is consistent with University policies and procedures.
 When a staff member cannot or does not do so, the supervisor is expected to take corrective action.

-3.1 Work Performance
+3.1 Performance Management

 Termination for unsatisfactory work performance is a serious matter that requires careful evaluation and the approval of University Human Resources.
 Termination procedures are outlined in the University’s Involuntary Termination policy and procedures.

-3.3 Probationary Period Employees
+3.3 Probationary Period

-3.4 Referral to the Faculty/Staff Assistance Program
+3.4 Referral to the Employee Assistance Program

 4.0 Definitions